-Sift the flour, and fold into the batter mixture.
-Add the coconut and mix with a wooden spoon.
+Sift the flour, and fold into the batter.
+Add the coconut and almond meal and mix with a wooden spoon.
 Keep on mixing until well combined.
 You may need to use your hands to mix the ingredients well.

 Roll the mixture into a small ball and place in the baking sheet.
 Ensure each ball is at least 5 cm apart.
 They will spread and rise as they bake.
 If they are not far apart from each other, they will come into contact and stick together during the baking process.

 Use your thumb, or an object that is cylindrical and only about 1 cm in diameter.
 This may be the back of a wooden spoon.
-Press into the centre of the balls.
+Press into the center of the balls.
 They will flatten a little.
 I try to make my wells a little deeper as the cookie will flatten when it cooks.

-Bake for 15 minutes, then remove from the oven and add 1/4 teaspoon of jam into the well.
+Bake for 15 minutes, then remove from the oven, then top the wells with more jam.
 If the well is shallow because the cookie has risen, you may need to use your finger or the back of the wooden spoon to press down again.
 Bake for another 3 minutes, remove from the oven and inspect the cookie and the jam.
 They may require a little more jam bake for a further one minute.
 Remove from the oven, allow to cool before touching.
 They may be a little soft whilst still warm.